-An Enduring Priority does not stand as a solitary goal, but rather as a check-andbalance on existing goals and expected outcomes.
+An Enduring Priority does not stand as a solitary goal, but rather as a checkand-balance on existing goals and expected outcomes.
 Priorities provide a thoughtful framework for evaluating and adjusting goals and outcomes, based on changing circumstances or new information.

-By regularly reviewing our priorities, and then assessing whether they align with our current goals and outcomes, our staff can ensure that resources are being allocated effectively and efficiently to achieve desired outcomes.

-Priorities also enable a consideration of where existing goals and outcomes may need to be adjusted or revised, to better address emerging needs or challenges.

-As we attend to any outcome, we must carefully consider the impact of any outcome on each of our priorities.
-For instance:
+By regularly reviewing our priorities, and then assessing whether they align with our current goals and outcomes, our Indigenous Equity, staff can ensure that resources are being allocated Perspectives Diversity and effectively and efficiently to achieve desired outcomes. and Ways of Community Priorities also enable a consideration of where existing Knowing goals and outcomes may need to be adjusted or revised, to better address emerging needs or challenges.
+Programming Student & and Pedagogy Workplace As we attend to any outcome, we must carefully consider Wellness the impact of any outcome on each of our priorities.
+For instance: Have we considered the impact or involvement that an intended outcome may have on Indigenous learners?
+Are our strategies equitable and considerate of diverse Will our plans have a positive impact on learning by improving

-- Have we considered the impact or involvement that an intended outcome may have on Indigenous learners? - Are our strategies equitable and considerate of diverse perspectives? - Will our plans have a positive impact on learning by improving programming and/or pedagogy? - Is it possible that our strategic plans will have a detrimental impact on our student wellness, or workplace wellness?
+• Is it possible that our strategic plans will have a detrimental impact on our student wellness, or workplace wellness?